Elwazer007/Predict-Diabetes-with-Machine-Learning/README.md

 ---

-This project introduce to (neural networks course) for a fourth year in Shoubra Faculty of Engineering.
+This project introduces to (neural networks course) for a fourth year in Shoubra Faculty of Engineering.

 - Team Member:
     1. [Ahmed Mohamed Atef](https://github.com/ahmedatef1610)